Washington Square (San Francisco)

 Washington Square is an American park in the North Beach district of San Francisco.
 It was established in 1847 and is one of the city's first parks.
-The park is bordered by sidewalk cafes and restaurants such as Mama's (restaurant), Park Tavern restaurant and the Liguria Bakery as well as the Sts.
+The park is bordered by sidewalk cafes and restaurants such as Mama's (restaurant), Tony’s Pizza Napoletana, and Park Tavern restaurants and the Liguria Bakery, as well as Sts.
 Peter and Paul Church.

 History

 In the 19th century, the area was used by the Mexican rancher Juana Briones to grow potatoes and raise cattle, before it was designated a city square in 1847 when surveyor Jasper O'Farrell laid out San Francisco's street grid.
 It became an unofficial dump next to a cemetery, but by the 1860s, it hosted Fourth of July celebrations, and later Columbus Day celebrations and Italian festivals.

 Originally, it was a complete rectangle, all the way to Powell Street.
-But in 1873–1875, the City built Columbus Avenue, then known as Montgomery, cutting through the Square.
+But in 1873–75, the City built Columbus Avenue, then known as Montgomery, cutting through the square.
 The avenue was built, evidently, because business and banking interests in the Financial District wanted greater interaction with North Beach, which was isolated, geographically, by the hills, the Barbary Coast, and Chinatown.

-Washington Square was a place of refuge for many fires on Telegraph Hill, notably in 1894 and 1901.
+Washington Square was a place of refuge for many fleeing fires on Telegraph Hill, notably in 1894 and 1901.
 It was home for a year for some 600 people who lived in wooden barracks and Army tents after the 1906 earthquake and fire.